Financial Aid at MCLA

 * A MCLA financial aid application is not required for the 2014-2015 academic year.

 Important info for Professional MBA students, Master of Education,

 or CAGS, Certificate of Advanced Studies.
 Please note: the CAGS Program is only eligible for financial aid up to 33 credits.

-Important Info for the Leadership Academy.
-Please note that the Leadership Academy is not eligible for Federal Student Loans.
+Important Information for the Leadership Academy: Please note that the Leadership Academy is not eligible for Federal Student Loans.
 Individuals needing to borrow should review the Alternative Loan Programs available through the link below listed under #5.

 School Code: 002187 MCLA CEEB #: 3521